AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Mathematical_Description.md

 The extreme point, EP, is a record kept during each trend that represents the highest value reached by the price during the current up trend - or lowest value during a downtrend.
 On each period, if a new maximum (or minimum) is observed, the EP is updated with that value.

-The α value represents the acceleration factor.
+The &alpha; value represents the acceleration factor.
 Usually, this is set to a value of 0.02 initially.
 This factor is increased by 0.02 each time a new EP is recorded.

 To keep it from getting too large, a maximum value for the acceleration factor is normally set at 0.20, so that it never goes beyond that.